-Homework and reading at home
+Reading at home

 Every time you read at home, you (or your child) should fill in the page numbers/chapters read in their home school reading record.
-In KS2, children will be awarded house points for every occasion that they read at home and if children read five times in a week they will receive reading reward time.
-When children have finished a chapter book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.
+Children will be awarded value points for every occasion on which they read at home.
+When children have finished a book, they need to record the title of the book at the back of the reading diary so we have a record of the types of book they are reading.

-Maths and English homework is set every week on a Thursday and needs to be submitted by the following Wednesday.
-Maths homework will be an activity on the website MyMaths.
+Maths homework is set every week on a Friday and needs to be completed by the following Thursday.
+This homework will be an activity on the website MyMaths based on what the children have been learning that week, revision of a prior concept or an introduction to a future concept.
 Children have been given their log-in details for MyMaths, but if these have been misplaced, please inform the class teacher.

 All children are expected to complete and hand their homework in on time.
-If children are finding it difficult to complete their homework at home, they can choose to attend ‘Learning Links’ (homework club) for part of their lunchtime on Thursdays where they can receive support with their homework.
+If children are finding it difficult to complete their homework at home, they can choose to attend ‘Learning Links’ (homework club) for part of their lunchtime where they can receive support with their homework.

 Water bottles and snacks